Capp Street Project: History

 In 1983, Capp Street Project was created by Ann Hatch who acquired a David Ireland designed house at 65 Capp Street in San Francisco.
 Although Hatch's original intention was to preserve the house as a work of art, the project ultimately took another direction.
 The artist-in-residency program was created and became central to Capp Street Project.

 Locations

 65 Capp Street

 The Capp Street Project programming was initially located at 65 Capp Street in San Francisco.
 The house at 65 Capp Street had previously belonged to David Ireland who had purchased it in 1979 and then transformed it into an acclaimed work of minimalist architecture.
 In 1981 Ann Hatch acquired the house which would serve as the first home base for the non-profit artist residency which she founded in 1983.

-The 500 Capp Street house was purchased in 2008 by Carlie Wilmans, in order to preserve both the house and Ireland's work.
+The 500 Capp Street house was purchased in 2008 by Carlie Wilmans, a granddaughter of Paul Lyman Wattis, (who headed Utah Construction and Mining Company that built Boulder Dam) and Phyllis Cannon Wattis (herself a great-granddaughter of Brigham Young), in order to preserve both the house and Ireland's work.
 Wilmans is on the board of the Capp Street Foundation.